 What is a stroke?

 Stroke is the condition wherein blood supply to the brain is temporarily disrupted, resulting in damage to brain tissue.

-Since the brain is a complex organ that controls numerous bodily functions, when a particular part of the brain is unable to receive blood, the respective functions get affected.
+Since the brain is a complex organ that controls numerous bodily functions, when a particular part of the brain does not receive blood, it affects the respective functions.

-For example, if the stroke occurs to the back of the brain (occipital lobe), the vision would be affected.
+For example, if the stroke occurs to the back of the brain (occipital lobe), it affects the vision.
 Similarly, stroke can impact any number of other functions such as,

 - muscle movement